open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/manage-cluster-with-multiple-hubs.md

    <img src="/multi-hubs-hosted3.png" alt="multiple hubs in hosted mode" style="margin: 0 auto; width: 60%">
 </div>

-With this architecture, the managed cluster itself needs less resoruces because at most one agent runs on the managed cluster, while it needs at least one extra cluster as hosting cluster.
+With this architecture, the managed cluster itself needs less resources because at most one agent runs on the managed cluster, while it needs at least one extra cluster as hosting cluster.
 Since each agent could run on different cluster (managed cluster or hosting cluster), it will not result in any problem if OCM hubs have different versions.

 An example built with [kind](https://kind.sigs.k8s.io) and [clusteradm](https://github.com/open-cluster-management-io/clusteradm/releases) can be found in [Manage a cluster with multiple hubs in hosted mode](https://github.com/open-cluster-management-io/OCM/tree/main/solutions/multiple-hubs-hosted).